WETA is the flagship public media station in the nation’s capital with more than 147,000 members.

 WETA (Greater Washington Educational Telecommunications Association)

+WETA is the flagship public media station in the nation’s capital, with nearly 150,000 members.
 Founded in 1961, WETA is dedicated to producing and distributing content of intellectual integrity and cultural merit using a broad range of media to reach audiences throughout Greater Washington and across the country, leveraging its collective resources to extend the organization’s impact.
-WETA productions and projects have received more than 500 honors, including Primetime Emmys, News & Documentary Emmys, duPont-Columbia journalism awards, Peabody Awards, CINE Golden Eagle Awards and Capital Region Emmy Awards.
+WETA productions and projects have received more than 500 honors, including Primetime Emmys, News & Documentary Emmys, Peabody Awards, duPont-Columbia journalism awards, CINE Golden Eagle Awards and Capital Region Emmy Awards.

-WETA serves the District of Columbia, Maryland and Virginia with content that educates and inspires on five television channels: WETA PBS, WETA UK, WETA Metro, WETA World and WETA PBS Kids; on weta.org; and on Washington’s exclusive classical music radio service Classical WETA and at classicalweta.org and VivaLaVoce.org.
-Local programming and digital content created by WETA celebrates the people and history of the region through series including If You Lived Here, Politics and Prose Live, Signature Dish and WETA Arts; documentaries such as Washington in the 2000s and Arlington National Cemetery; and the Classical Breakdown and Telly Visions podcasts.
+WETA serves the District of Columbia, Maryland and Virginia through broadcast, digital and community services.
+The organization’s content educates and inspires on five television channels — WETA PBS, WETA UK, WETA Metro, WETA World and WETA PBS Kids; the PBS Video App with WETA Passport; weta.org; and on Washington’s exclusive classical music radio service WETA Classical, the WETA Classical App, wetaclassical.org and VivaLaVoce.org.
+Local programming and digital content created by WETA celebrates the people and history of the region through series including If You Lived Here, Signature Dish and WETA Arts and the Classical Breakdown and Telly Visions podcasts.

-The station develops community outreach activities to engage people of all ages in the joy of lifelong learning.
-Services to the local community include Ready To Learn and Where Literacy Begins workshops that help parents and childcare professionals implement a holistic approach to learning at home and at school, using public television as a learning tool.
+The station serves communities near and farm with education and engagement initiatives that contribute to the company’s mission of public service and engage people of all ages in the joy of lifelong learning.
+Projects include Ready To Learn and Where Literacy Begins workshops that help parents and childcare professionals implement a holistic approach to learning at home and at school, using public television as a learning tool.
 In addition, program screenings and discussion promote conversation and awareness of important issues addressed in WETA programming.

 WETA leadership values the experiences and perspectives of a diverse workforce and strives to showcase meaningful representation of different voices and perspectives in all aspects of the work it does.
 Sharon Percy Rockefeller is president and chief executive officer.